NFL head coaching positions a slippery ride

 Yet, we hear things like this from Broncos boss John Elway:

-—"Vance made a lot of strides and deserves credit for how hard and competitively the team played this season.
+— "Vance made a lot of strides and deserves credit for how hard and competitively the team played this season.
 There's always going to be a high standard here.
 The bottom line is we need to win more football games.
 We're excited about the foundation that's being built and look forward to putting in the work to get the Broncos back on the winning track."

 In most places, that winning track has lots of potholes.
 Not many coaches get the opportunity to navigate around them.